simple-registry/simple-registry/doc/reference/api-endpoints.md

 A namespace holding no manifest content at all returns `NAME_UNKNOWN` (HTTP 404), so a client can probe existence here.
 A namespace whose tags were all deleted still holds its revisions and returns `200` with an empty list, until those are deleted too.

+On a pull-through repository the listing reports the tags this registry has cached, not the upstream's catalogue: enumerating the upstream would walk its whole tag list on every request.
+Pull a tag to cache it, or list tags against the upstream directly.

 ### Catalog

 ```